LogoLogo

 • Dense Storage clusters maximize storage for customers with hundreds of millions of rows of data.
 However, there is a trade-off in the CPU usage, resulting in a lower query performance.

-Refer to this Redshift guide for more information on the cluster and node types in Redshift.
+Refer to this for more information on the cluster and node types in Redshift.

 Creating a new Redshift cluster